-Chapter 18 Woody Ornamentals
+Chapter 18 Woody Landscape Plants

-JoAnn Robbins, Extension Educator, Jerome County, Jerome Kevin Laughlin, Extension Educator, Ada County, Boise
+JoAnn Robbins, former Extension Educator, University of Idaho Extension Kevin Laughlin, former Extension Educator, University of Idaho Extension Robert Tripepi, Horticulture Extension Specialist

-Woody ornamental plants are perennials with stiff woody stems.
-They are loosely classified as trees, shrubs, or vines.

-- A. Trees usually have a single trunk and can grow to impressive heights.
+Woody landscape plants are perennials with stiff, woody stems.
+These plants are loosely classified as trees, shrubs, or vines.
+Trees usually have a single trunk and can grow to impressive heights.
 The tallest trees are the California redwoods (Sequoia sempervirens), which grow to 350 feet or more.
-Trees can develop-or be pruned to grow- several trunks.
-If a mature single- or multi-trunk woody plant is less than about 20 feet tall, it is not considered to be a tree. - B. Shrubs are less than 20 feet tall at maturity and have multiple trunks.
-Standards, which are shrubs trained to grow with a single trunk, may serve as small trees in the landscape, but because they had to be trained this way, they are still considered to be shrubs.
-Woody shrubs may spread by underground roots or rhizomes.
-Very short woody shrubs make good ground covers. - C. Vines may climb, trail, creep, or even remain erect with some support to their stems.
-Woody vines may root at various places along their stems, wherever they come in good contact with the ground and have the proper growing conditions.
-Climbing vines such as ivy may attach to supports with small aerial roots.
+Trees can develop-or be pruned to grow-several trunks.
+If a mature single- or multi-trunk woody plant is less than about 20 feet tall, it is considered a large shrub rather than a tree.

+Shrubs are less than 20 feet tall at maturity and usually have multiple trunks.
+Standards, which are shrubs trained to grow with a single trunk, may serve as small trees in the landscape.
+Because they had to be trained (pruned) to grow this way, however, they are still considered to be shrubs.
+Woody shrubs may spread by stolons (horizontal stems), rhizomes, or underground roots.
+Very short woody shrubs make good ground covers.

+Vines may climb, trail, creep, or even remain erect with some support for their stems.
+Woody vines may root at various places along their stems, wherever they come in good contact with the ground and have proper growing conditions.
+Climbing vines, such as English ivy, may attach to supports with small aerial roots.
 Grapes can climb by winding slender stems called tendrils around objects.

 Some plants will perplex the expert horticulturist and the Master Gardener by defying classification with the above system.
 Crabapples are a good example.
-Some insist on growing with multiple stems, yet are greater than 15 feet tall at maturity.
+Some insist on growing with multiple stems, yet grow taller than 15 feet at maturity.
 Others are natural, single-stemmed beauties, reaching only 5 feet at maturity.
 Some weeping forms, if grown on their own rootstocks, would creep across the ground.
 So, crabapples can be large shrubs, tiny trees, or even vines!
 Thus, use the tree, shrub, or vine classification only in a general sense.